Scarabiasis: Infection

 Given the limited number of records of scarabiasis occurrence in animals, the most frequent portal of entry of the agent in the host organism is still partially unknown.

 Some reported cases of scarabiasis in humans from the early 20th century were collected in rural India by Strickland and Roy, professors of medical entomology at the School of Tropical Sciences in Calcutta.
-The authors hypothised two possible forms of entry in human organism, both equally probable.
+The authors hypothesised two possible forms of entry in human organism, both equally probable.

 The first is the oral ingestion (per os) accidentally with food, when, for instance, young children eat food picked up from dirt or mud floors.

 The second one is through the anus (per anum).
 For example, as scarabiasis is more common in children, the time of entrance is possibly when children play outside naked, while they are sleeping, or while they are defecating.
 The authors speculated that the dung beetles could be attracted to the scent of human feces and crawl into the anus during defecation, but this theory was never confirmed.

 The more recent evidences described the oral ingestion as the most common way how the parasite entered the host.
-Infected humans usually host those organisms in the gastro-intestine tract, probably after ingesting it accidentally with contaminated or dirt food.
+Infected humans usually host those organisms in the gastro-intestine tract, probably after ingesting it accidentally with contaminated or dirty food.
 Beetle larvae have been recovered, more rarely, from other human organs, such as tonsils, nose and urinary bladder, or the umbilical cord.
 Children are, in general. more susceptible hosts given their underdeveloped immune system.

 Moreover, canthariasis has been reported in a case with HIV/AIDS patients associated with skin ulcer.
 Ulcers in HIV patients and other diseases related to skin damages could increase susceptibility to a wide range of infections such as canthariasis.

 The beetles (or their larvae) which may cause canthariasis, can be intermediate hosts of other pathogens.
 For instance, Tenebrio molitor can be the intermediate hosts of the rat tapeworm, Hymenolepis diminuta.
 Only anecdotal infections by this organism were recorded in humans, and the large majority of the infected individuals were asymptomatic.
 However, abdominal pain, irritability, itching, and eosinophilia are among the existing symptoms in a few of the reported cases.